Guardian Media Group: History

 In January 2014, GMG disposed of its remaining interest in Trader Media Group.

 Carolyn McCall was the chief executive of Guardian Media Group and chair of Guardian News and Media Limited from 2006 until June 2010, when she was appointed chief executive of EasyJet.
 Andrew Miller, previously the chief financial officer of the Group, was chief executive from July 2010 to 2015.
 David Pemsel took his place in 2015.

 In October 2017, the Guardian Media Group reported a plan to launch a new £42 million venture capital fund.
 That plan was consummated, making the Scott Trust a limited partner in GMG Ventures LP.
-According to the GMG 2018 annual report, "this £42m venture capital fund is designed to contribute financial returns and to support GMG’s strategy by investing in early stage businesses focused on developing the next generation of media technology".
+According to the GMG 2018 annual report, "this £42m venture capital fund is designed to contribute financial returns and to support GMG's strategy by investing in early stage businesses focused on developing the next generation of media technology".

 In January 2020, it was announced that Annette Thomas would become the new chief executive in March 2020.
 Thomas was formerly editor of Nature, MD of Nature Publishing Group and chief executive of Macmillan Science and Education.
 She replaced David Pemsel who left to take up a role at the Premier League.

 In May 2021, The Daily Telegraph reported Guardian editor Katharine Viner and Thomas were in conflict over finances and the direction the newspaper should take.
 The previous year The Guardian announced 180 job cuts.
 Thomas had earlier said at a media industry conference "we have quality content in spades ... the job at hand is to now go further by strengthening the growing elements of our business".
 Viner wanted renewed investment after better than feared financial results in 2020.
 On 9 June 2021, it was announced that Thomas would leave the Guardian Media Group at the end of the month.

 In August 2022, Anna Bateson was appointed as chief executive.
 Subsequently Anders Jensen, chief executive of Viaplay, resigned as a GMG non-executive director because of the appointment process, in particular the level of influence exerted by Guardian editor Katharine Viner.

+In September 2024, The Guardian revealed it was in talks to sell The Observer to news website Tortoise Media.
+Journalists at Guardian Media Group voted to condemn the sale and passed a vote of no confidence in the newspaper's owners, accusing it of betrayal amid concerns that the sale of the paper could harm the financial security of staff members.
+The sale took place on 22 April 2025.

 Group structure

-GMG's core business is Guardian News & Media Limited, publisher of theguardian.com, and The Guardian and The Observer newspapers.
+GMG's core business is Guardian News & Media Limited, publisher of theguardian.com, and The Guardian newspaper.
 Guardian News & Media was formed as Guardian Newspapers Limited in 1967, adopting its present name in 2006.

 The group has a portfolio of investments to help support its journalism.
 They comprise: